MattPicDev/mtg-collection-builder/README.md

 - **Flexible card sorting**: Toggle between alphabetical and card number sorting in both grid and rapid views
 - **Real-time name filtering**: Instantly filter cards by name in grid view as you type
 - **Optimized performance**: Fast client-side sorting with DOM reordering for smooth user experience
-- **Scryfall API integration**: Automatically fetches card data and images
+- **Scryfall API integration**: Automatically fetches card data, images, and pricing information
+- **Real-time pricing data**: Displays current USD market prices for both regular and foil cards
+- **Collection valuation**: Automatically calculates estimated total value of your collection
-- **CSV export/import**: Compatible with MTGGoldfish, Deckbox, and other collection trackers with flexible format support
+- **CSV export/import**: Compatible with MTGGoldfish, Deckbox, and other collection trackers with flexible format support including pricing data
 - **Collection import**: Upload existing CSV collections to quickly populate your data with real-time progress tracking
 - **Responsive web interface**: Works on desktop and mobile devices
 - **Real-time progress tracking**: See your progress as you add cards and detailed import progress with card-by-card updates
 - **Search and filter**: Quickly find specific sets or cards
-- **Foil tracking**: Track both regular and foil versions of cards
+- **Foil tracking**: Track both regular and foil versions of cards with separate pricing
 - **Collection management**: Clear, replace, or merge collections
 - **Performance optimized**: Fast sorting and smooth UI transitions